Cape Sideros: Natura 2000 protected area

 The nationalism of the 19th century had ended in universal war between alliances of nations that were unable to otherwise solve disagreements between themselves.
 The 20th century saw the rise of the idea of communities of nations that would act in concert to address problems before they descended to war or if war should arise anyway to become a decisive force to settle them.
 The first such responsible community was the United Nations.
 When it was not going to war, or settling or preventing war, it also took responsibility for encouraging and assisting its member states by addressing the problems of peace common to all, hence the formation of UNESCO.
 It assisted many new developing nations into existence and into the community.

 Later in the century a second responsible community of nations was formed for the benefit of European nations competing against and threatened by the apparently massive bloc of the Soviet Union, against which the United Nations had been relatively ineffective in a long stand-off termed the Cold War.
 This stand-off had come perilously close to a third universal conflict.
 The new community, in existence as such by 1993, was termed the European Union (EU).
 Around the time of its formation the Soviet Union disintegrated into individual states, unable to support the cost of its empire.
 The countries of east Europe were free to join the EU.

-The EU's problems have been those of peace: growing and migrating populations, over-development, pollution of the terrain, allocation of natural resources, such as water.
+The EU's problems have been those of peace: growing and migrating populations, overdevelopment, pollution of the terrain, allocation of natural resources, such as water.
 Its response has been similar to that of the UN.
 It encourages nations to create and manage protected areas where the terrain and resources are defended against development.
 The entire system of these areas follows a standard model and is termed the Natura 2000 network.
 This network came into existence from precedent components in 1993 along with the EU.
 The network for a participant country was to be superimposed over its existing national park and geopark structure.
 As the ultimate responsibility of managing all these types of parks lay with the member nations, they were all placed under the jurisdiction of regional "management units," which combined national park, geopark, and Natura 2000 protection area as seemed most convenient.

 Natura 2000 areas are defined in a specific way.
 Acting under specific legislation enacted in support of their candidacy for the EU; that is, the Birds Directive and the Habitats Directive, prospective member nations partner with the European Commission of the EU to determine what areas need to be protected.
 Once they have been determined the new member country devises a management plan for them.

 In Crete Cape Sidero and the entire northeast promontory have been designated a protected area, ID GR4320006, with a long name transliterated from the Greek in Roman script: